Numbers list in English (0–100)

 Wrong year reading

-Above, you have seen the correct reading rules for years, but sometimes learners misunderstand them, pronouncing them digit by digit or saying the whole number, including thousands and hundreds.
+Sometimes learners misunderstand years, pronouncing them digit by digit or saying the whole number, including thousands and hundreds.

 |